Removing the Identity Barrier for Office 365 Migrations

 Preconfigured Office 365 Connectivity

 Now that you understand how Okta connects to on-premises systems, let’s discuss how the Okta cloud service connects to Office 365.
 Unlike ADFS, which requires you to set up certificates, review claims policies and expose the service to the internet, Okta has preconfigured the connectivity to Office 365 to help you easily set up a WS-Fed integration.
-Search the Okta Integration Network for the Office 365 app and add it to your Okta organization.
+Search the Okta Integration Network for the Office 365 app and add it to your Okta organisation.
 By passing in only a few pieces of information—such as the Office 365 tenant name, domain you are going to federate, and an administrator username and password— Okta will automate the entire setup of federation for you.
-Okta’s Universal Sync capability uses Azure AD Connect’s SOAP API to synchronize Active Directory users, distribution groups and contacts to Office 365.
+Okta’s Universal Sync capability uses Azure AD Connect’s SOAP API to synchronise Active Directory users, distribution groups and contacts to Office 365.
 The provisioning features in the Okta Office 365 application also allow you to assign licenses to any Microsoft Online service and assign roles directly from within the provisioning UI.
 Soon, Okta’s enhanced offboarding capability will allow you to remove licenses for deactivated users.

 When a user attempts to access Microsoft Office 365, they are redirected to Okta for authentication.
 Okta’s cloud service now has a pool of agents, all connected to Active Directory, that are ready and waiting.
 One agent connection is chosen automatically (and in turn connectivity to your Active Directory is load balanced by Okta), and user credentials are securely communicated down to the domain controllers where the agent validates it.
 This method is called “delegated authentication.”
 Okta is the federation service for Office 365.
 For users who have an Active Directory account, we delegate that authentication back to Active Directory via our network of agents.
 If one of the servers on which an agent is installed is unavailable, Okta will automatically and transparently fail over to the next agent as long as there is at least one more agent installed.
 This automatic failover is transparent to both the end user and the IT administrator.